Skip to On this page All posts

 Dictating Git Commits on macOS: Better Messages, Less Typing

 Dictating git commits produces better messages than typing.
-Here's how on-device polish and Custom prompts make voice commit messages practical.
+Here's how on-device polish turns spoken explanations into clean, readable commit bodies.

 Imagine going back through six months of git history.
 The first three months are the usual graveyard: “fix bug,” “update stuff,” “misc changes.”
 The last three months?
 Every commit has a subject line, a body, and actual reasoning.
 The code didn’t change between those two periods.
 What changed was the input method: the developer switched from typing commit messages to speaking them.